exasol/release-droid/doc/system_requirements.md

 ### Software Developers

-Software Developers use RR to validate whether their contributions affecting the next release of software project are complete and correct.
+Software Developers use RD to validate whether their contributions affecting the next release of software project are complete and correct.

 ### Software Integrators